AQUARIUM LIGHTING INFORMATION GUIDE | Reef Planted | PAR PUR/PAS

 Another consideration of the color temperature as applied to lights; color temperature does not take into consideration the spectral distribution of a visible light source.
 In cases where a light source, such as a fluorescent lamp, arc-discharge burner, laser, or gas lamp, do not have a spectral distribution similar to that of a black body radiator.

-A few notes about Kelvin:
+A few generalized notes about Kelvin:

-What Kelvin rating for Plants & Corals;
+What Kelvin Rating for Plants & Corals;

 Here are some observations made by me and others in the professional aquarium maintenance community, some of these are simple observations, while others were based on more controlled tests.
 Please understand that these are still generalizations!